 If you are interested in initiating this process give us a call or E mail us and we will get going.
 A lot of information can be shared on the phone and by E mail but a visit is best.
 Come see us, you will be welcomed.

 - If we are interested in a commercial operation at the commons how would that work and what provisions are in place to support that?

-Because we believe that a vibrant community needs a vibrant economy, we are strongly committed to creating a strong and well integrated local economy that blends with regional economy opportunity in which incomes are generated elsewhere.
-We are wary of a project that just depends on its own economy because that could be too fragile, likewise one that depends solely on incomes generated elsewhere because that economy fails to use local resources and talent.
+Because we believe that a vibrant community needs a vibrant economy, we are strongly committed to creating a strong and well integrated local economy that blends with the regional economy.
+We want to avoid a project that just depends on its own economy because that could be too fragile, likewise one that depends solely on incomes generated elsewhere because that economy fails to use local resources and talent.

-A good economic foundation always seeks diversity that utilizes diversity of talent and resources that also provides diverse outcomes that the community benefits from.
+A good economic foundation always seeks diversity that utilizes a broad range of talent and resources that also provides many positive outcomes that the community benefits from.
 For example, persons who work away from the farm bring an element of predictability and stability to the community while persons working here can provide important goods and services to the community and involve others in their work.

 There are many provisions in our Design Standards and Mission that encourage small business in the form of shops, home offices, studios, market gardening and farming.
 We are strongly committed philosophically to entrepreneurial activity across the community, supporting others in their goal to earn a meaningful living, including elsewhere.
 This is an empowering model that creates environments that people can accomplish their best in and share that with interested others.

 We also have expertise in these areas that we enjoy sharing and helping others to put important goals into practice. exercising, creating an example of a community in which there is a lot of mutual support.